frontity/step-by-step-tutorial/tutorial/part4-adding-styling/styled-components.md

   }
 `
 ```

+{% hint style="info" %}
+Notice how we can use the LESS/SASS type syntax of including child elements.
+Although this is not valid CSS, Emotion will nevertheless parse this and apply the styles correctly.
+It enables us to be more concise in defining the styles for our styled components.
+{% endhint %}

 We also want to constrain our page width to 800px.
 To do that we will need to add a couple of extra components, `<HeaderContent>` and `<Main>`.
 Let's add these, and we'll also style some elements within Main.